-One of my pet peeves is to walk into a quick service restaurant (QSR) and see a menu board with half the back lighting burned out, tape holding panels together, dry marker crossing off items no longer served, faded and yellow picture graphics – I could go on!
+One of our pet peeves is to walk into a quick-service restaurant (QSR) and see a menu board with half the backlighting burned out, tape holding panels together, dry marker crossing off items no longer served, faded and yellow graphics!
 Consider this: your guests look at the mish-mash that is your menu board system and wonder if you are also as careless about how your food is cooked and served!

-If your menu board is over five years old and you’ve not touched or updated it since you hung it on the wall, NOW IS THE TIME to take action!
-Whether you are a one location restaurant or a chain of 200, you should include budgeting for menu board system changes and updates in your fiscal planning from the day you open for business.
-Nothing hits your pocketbook harder than realizing your current menu board is outdated and broken, and the outlay for a new menu board isn’t just a couple of dollars but in the thousands.
+If your menu board is over five years old and you have not touched or updated it since you hung it on the wall, now is the time to take action!
+Whether you are a one-location restaurant or a chain of 200, you should include budgeting for menu board system changes and updates in your fiscal planning from the day you open for business.
+Nothing hits your pocketbook harder than having to make an outlay for something for which you did not budget, especially something so essential as a menu board.

-Make a strategy for your future – plan for your update.
+Create a strategy for your future – project when you might need updates.
 Here are some suggestions:

-We all know pictures sell food!
-If yours are faded and yellow, look into updating with new pictures – colorful, well designed food pictures are easily found in stock photo websites.
-You can update pictures even if you don’t change out your menu items.
+- We all know pictures sell food!
+If yours are faded and yellow, look into updating with new pictures – colorful, well-designed food photos are easy to find in stock photo websites.
+You can update images even if you don’t change out your menu items.

 Focus on your brand and what you want your guests to remember about their dining experience.
-Your menu board is the first real focus area your guests see when they walk into your restaurant.
+Your menu board is the first thing your guests focus on when they walk into your restaurant.
 Make it a positive encounter!